Justin Favela: Career

 Favela's work has been featured in museums and galleries across the United States and the United Kingdom.
 Justin is the recipient of the 2018 Alan Turing LGTBIQ Award in the category of International Artist.
 His podcast, Latinos Who Lunch, won the Best of Vegas 2018 award for Best Local Podcast and was ranked number 3 on Remezcla's list of Latinx Podcasts.
 The podcast is co-hosted with art historian and curator Dr. Emmanuel Ortega; the duo talk about pop culture, politics, and various topics around their intersecting identities of being queer Latinx men working in art and academia.
 Favela has had lectures at a number of universities to discuss what influences his art.
 He also hosts the Art People Podcast where he has conversations with artists in a variety of mediums and practices.

 In 2021, Favela was awarded the Joan Mitchell Fellowship from the Joan Mitchell Foundation.

 In 2024, Justin Favela's work was included in Xican-a.o.x.
 Body an expansive group exhibition at the Pérez Art Museum Miami, Florida.
 The show is informed by scholarly on the experiences and contribution of Chicano artists to contemporary culture, exhibiting artworks from the 1960s to the present.

+in 2025, the Renwick Gallery commissioned Favela to create a site-specific installation Capilla de Maiz (Maize Chapel) for its exhibit State Fairs: Growing American Craft.